-Karen Mossberger, director and professor, School of Public Affairs, was appointed Honorary Professor in the School of Government and Society at the University of Birmingham (UK).
+Karen Mossberger, professor, School of Public Affairs, was appointed Honorary Professor in the School of Government and Society at the University of Birmingham (UK).

 Robin Bonifas, associate professor in the School of Social Work, received the Faculty Achievement Award from the Association for Gerontology Education in Social Work.

 Dave White, associate professor in the School of Community Resources and Development was elected to the council of the International Association for Society and Natural Resources, the largest interdisciplinary society for resource management professionals in the world.

 Teri Kennedy, bachelor of social work program coordinator, has been elected to a three-year term on the national nominating committee of the Council on Social Work Education.

 Dominique Roe-Sepowitz, associate professor in the School of Social Work and director of ASU's Office of Sex Trafficking Intervention Research was appointed to the Arizona Governor's Human Trafficking Council.

 Kate Fox, an assistant professor in the School of Criminology and Criminal Justice, received the 2014 New Scholar Award from the Victimology Section of the Academy of Criminal Justice Sciences.